Living in Iceland?

 Icelandic names follow a specific pattern.
 While in Iceland, you may read or hear the suffix –son (son) or –dottir (daughter) attached to a last name.
 Last names follow an old tradition of being patronymic: they’re derived from the father’s name, to which one of the two suffixes is added.
 For example, if a man named Erikur has a son called Sven, his name would be Sven Eriksson (the son of Erikur).

-Historically, people living in Iceland settled in one of the four farthings (landsfjórðungar) which received their names from the Cardinal directions.
-Farthings were administrative divisions which, in the early years of settlement, served the purpose of a local government in organizing regional assemblies and regional courts.
+Historically, people in Iceland settled in one of the four “farthings” (landsfjórðungar) which received their names from the directions on a compass.
+Farthings were administrative divisions which acted as a local government, organizing regional assemblies and courts.
 Later, municipalities, counties, and independent cities replaced the farthings.

-In the 1990s, not only the traditional division of the farthings but also the municipalities lost significance.
+In the 1990s, the traditional division of the farthings as well as the municipalities lost significance.
 Instead, one local government was implemented which is in charge of different aspects of life.
-Whenever a municipal division is required, mostly for statistical purposes, Icelanders fall back on the eight administrative regions of Iceland:
+Whenever a municipal division is required, mostly for statistical purposes, Icelanders fall back on the eight administrative regions: